Lisa Jardine-Wright: Career

 Jardine-Wright has worked in science communication and outreach.
 She was a British Science Association media fellow at the Financial Times, and started to write for the Times Higher Education as well as for the journal Science.
 She has also acted as a consultant for BBC News Magazine.
-During her post-doctoral research she also worked as the astronomy consultant for the Royal Observatory, Greenwich for the redesign of their astronomy galleries and planetarium (opened in 2007).
-Jardine-Wright is the educational outreach officer at the University of Cambridge, where she runs several programmes including Physics at Work and the Senior Physics Challenge.
-She is a Director of Studies and Undergraduate Student Tutor at Churchill College, Cambridge and served as Acting Senior Tutor of the college during the spring and summer of the pandemic year 2020.
+During her postdoctoral research she also worked as the astronomy consultant for the Royal Observatory, Greenwich for the redesign of their astronomy galleries and planetarium (opened in 2007).
+Jardine-Wright is the educational outreach officer at the University of Cambridge, where she runs several programmes, including Physics at Work and the Senior Physics Challenge.
+She is a director of studies and undergraduate student tutor at Churchill College, Cambridge and served as acting senior tutor of the college during the spring and summer of the pandemic year 2020.
 She has investigated the performance of undergraduate students at the University of Cambridge, and the impact of gender and socioeconomic background.
 Despite all students being at the same academic level on entry to Cambridge, Jardine-Wright showed that women perform better with scaffolded as opposed to open questions.

 Isaac Physics

-Since founding Isaac Physics in 2014, Jardine-Wright has acted as Director and co-Director.
+Since founding Isaac Physics in 2014, Jardine-Wright has acted as Director and co-director.
 Isaac Physics is an online collection of physics questions from the archive of the Cambridge Assessment that looks to support school students studying physics.
 It originally began under the name of the Rutherford Schools Physics Partnership.
 Isaac Physics helps physics students prepare for the transition from school to university.
 Jardine-Wright is the author of an educational books for Isaac Physics.
 From 2013, the project has been supported by the Department for Education with additional support from The Ogden Trust.
 Isaac also supports students studying A-Level chemistry.